Casino trade group attacks bid by PokerStars to play in U.S.

-SAN FRANCISCO (Reuters) - The trade group for the U.S. casino industry has asked New Jersey regulators to bar a British-Isles-based online gambling company from returning to the U.S. market in an unprecedented intervention in a state licensing case.
+SAN FRANCISCO (Reuters) - In an unprecedented intervention in a state licensing case, the trade group for the U.S. casino industry has asked New Jersey regulators to bar a well-known online gambling company based in the British Isles from returning to the U.S. market.

 In a brief filed Monday with New Jersey’s Casino Control Commission, the American Gaming Association says the panel should reject a petition by PokerStars, a closely held Isle of Man operator of online gambling web sites, for interim authorization to buy a small, real-world casino in Atlantic City.

 A law signed in New Jersey last week allows companies with physical casinos in the state to offer online betting as well.
-PokerStars, which authorities had alleged for years accepted bets from U.S. customers up to 2011 at a time when online gambling was illegal in the country, now hopes to operate in the United States.
-That prospect alarms American Gaming Association members such as MGM Resorts International and Caesars Entertainment Corp, which have their own plans for online poker sites.
+PokerStars, which authorities had alleged for years accepted bets from U.S. customers at a time when online gambling was illegal in the country, now hopes to operate in the United States, a prospect that alarms American Gaming Association members such as MGM Resorts International and Caesars Entertainment Corp, which have their own plans for online poker sites.

-At a Wednesday meeting, the New Jersey Commission will consider to allow the Gaming Association to intervene in the process.
-Even if PokerStars gets interim authorization, the casino’s ownership would be held in trust until state officials complete a full suitability investigation.

 For years, U.S. residents were the biggest players in a global online poker market that the trade group said produced nearly $7 billion in annual revenue.
 PokerStars and rival Full Tilt Poker, were the clear market leaders, operating from what they thought were safe havens abroad.

-Note: (This story corrects paragraph three to clarify that authorities had alleged the company had accepted bets in violation of U.S. law)